Applying to PEER Group

 Your contact information should be on every page.
 Include email and snail mail addresses.

 Talk to your references about the opportunity so we don’t take them by surprise.
-If someone said, “Sure, use me as a reference any time,” five years ago, ensure the offer still stands and their contact information is accurate.
+Five years ago, if someone said, “Sure, use me as a reference any time,” ensure the offer still stands and their contact information is accurate.

 Send your resume via email to the appropriate office